fuse-box/fuse-box/docs/builtin-plugins.md

 ## CSS Plugin

 The CSS plugin is elegant and powerful.
 It can be used to combine all CSS files into a single bundle, or to mark files as external to the bundle, to be served separately by the web server.
-Both options are specified in the options for the CSSPlugin.
-By default, all files are bundled.
+By default, all CSS files are bundled.

 For example:
 ```js